rosell-dk/webp-express/README.txt

 == Limitations ==

-* The plugin does not work on Microsoft IIS server
+* The plugin does not work on Microsoft IIS server, nor in WAMP
 * The plugin has not been tested with multisite installation (it is on the roadmap!).
-* There might be compatability issues with other plugins.
-For example .htaccess rules from other plugins might interfere.
-Please report if you discover any problems!

 == Supporting WebP Express ==
 Bread on the table don't come for free, even though this plugin does, and always will.
 I enjoy developing this, and supporting you guys, but I kind of need the bread too.
 Please make it possible for me to continue wasting time on this plugin: